MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ### Azure CDN assets

 The public Azure CDN is available as an alternative to organizations who want to deploy their own CDN instance.
 Azure CDN storage is provided by an Azure storage account, and can be secured with access keys.

+> [!NOTE]
-To deploy an Azure CDN instance, you must have an Azure subscription.
+> Use of the Azure CDN is not free, and requires an Azure subscription.

 For more information on how to configure an Azure CDN instance, see [Quickstart: Integrate an Azure storage account with Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).